Author has written 1 story for Naruto.

 In addition, I can't see them both abandoning their child.
 And the whole "for his own protection" crap doesn't hold water at all either.
 They were two of the "Legendary Three Nin" and if they can't protect their own child then no child would have been claimed by their parents (even in clans) in the history of the world in Naruto.

 A Summoning Realm: I have never seen any proof of this.
-Myōbokuzan is hidden, just like Ryūchi Cave is, not in another dimension or realm, though considering how well it seems to be hidden one might as well consider it as such.
-Kakashi's dogs, if I remember right, live in his house and he takes care of them.
+Myōbokuzan is hidden, just like Ryūchi Cave is.
+Both are still, according to the summoning animals living there, still in the Elemental Nations.
+They are not in another dimension or realm, though considering how well it seems to be hidden one might as well consider it as such.
+Kakashi's dogs, if I remember right, live in his house and he takes care of them according to the Data books.

 All Summons being part of a Summoning Clan: I have never seen any proof of this.
 Hanzo of the Salamander's summon, for one, doesn't seem to have a clan.
 Neither do any of the Rinnegan summons, though those might just be corpses of giant animals Nagato used.